leojonathanoh/snappymail/examples/README.md

 `traefik` should now begin requesting a TLS cert for `snappymail.example.com`.
 The process may take a few minutes.
 If all goes well, https://snappymail.example.com should now be ready.

-> You may still visit https://snappymail.example.com while waiting for `traefik` to be issued a TLS certificate. `traefik` simply serves a self-signed TLS cert.∑
+> You may still visit https://snappymail.example.com while waiting for `traefik` to be issued a TLS certificate. `traefik` simply serves a self-signed TLS cert.

 Get the Admin Panel password: